Video Game Long Runners

 - Bemani games in general:

 - beatmania IIDX: Launched in 1999 as a Spin-Off of the original beatmania (which started in 1997).
-As of this writing, beatmania IIDX 20: tricoro is in beta testing.
+The current version is beatmania IIDX 23 copula.

 - Dance Dance Revolution: Launched in 1998.
 As of this writing, there have been 13 main series arcade installments released, plus countless console versions.